cjthedj97/chowdown/_recipes/Copycat KFC Mashed Potato Bowl.md

 - 2 green onions, chopped (optional)

 directions:
-- Step 1: Place peeled potatoes in a large stockpot and cover with water.
+- Place peeled potatoes in a large stockpot and cover with water.
 Add 1 teaspoon of salt.
 Bring to a boil over high heat, reduce heat, and simmer uncovered until tender, about 15-20 minutes.
-- Step 2: Drain the potatoes and mash them using a potato ricer or hand masher.
+- Drain the potatoes and mash them using a potato ricer or hand masher.
 Avoid over-mixing to maintain a fluffy texture.
-- Step 3: In a small saucepan, heat milk, cream, and butter over low heat until warm and butter is melted.
+- In a small saucepan, heat milk, cream, and butter over low heat until warm and butter is melted.
 Pour over the mashed potatoes and mix gently.
 Season with remaining salt and pepper.
-- Step 4: Prepare popcorn chicken, corn, and gravy according to package instructions.
+- Prepare popcorn chicken, corn, and gravy according to package instructions.
 Keep warm.
-- Step 5: Assemble bowls by layering mashed potatoes, gravy, popcorn chicken, corn, and shredded cheddar cheese.
+- Assemble bowls by layering mashed potatoes, gravy, popcorn chicken, corn, and shredded cheddar cheese.
 Garnish with green onions if desired.
 ---